Cart Transform: Expand Operation

 Overview

-- Product bundles: Break down bundle products into their individual items
+- Product bundles — break down bundle products into their individual items

-- Kit products: Expand kits to show individual components with custom pricing
+- Kit products — expand kits to show individual components with custom pricing

-- Custom component products: Transform products with attached component data into separate line items
+- Custom component products — transform products with attached component data into separate line items

-- Select Expand Lines from the action list
+Click Add Action and select Expand Lines from the action list

 Cart Line Groups